AJ757/mort-e-mail/README.md

 This module checks for public holidays in India for a given date using the `holidays` library.

 ### `email_functions.py`
 This module handles sending emails.
 It supports both plain text and HTML emails using `smtplib` and Gmail's SMTP server.
+It also includes a function to read a mailing list from `mailing_list.txt`.

 ### `image_generation.py`
 This module uses the Gemini API to generate an image based on a given prompt and saves it to the `generated_images` folder.

+### `mailing_list.txt`
+This file contains the list of email addresses to which the emails will be sent.
+Each email address should be on a new line.
+This file is included in the `.gitignore` to ensure it remains private.

 ## How to Run